KuangPanda/leetcode/README.md

 # Leetcode

-##  train my heads and brains， As an incentive to improve my skill
+##  As an incentive to improve my skill